brainfoolong/form-data-json/README.md

  * @type {boolean}
  */
 'clearOthers': false,

 /**
+ * If true, than all fields that are not exist in the passed values object, will be reset
+ * Not exist means, the value must be undefined
+ * @type {boolean}
+ */
+'resetOthers': false,

+/**
  * If true, when a fields value has changed, a "change" event will be fired